alanng10/Grand/Docue/a.md

 Kind has 2^10 child.

-Titan is more grand than it child.
+Titan is more grand than he child.

-Titan is more park than it child.
+Titan is more park than he child.

-Titan total done is more grand than it child total done.
+Titan total done is more grand than he child total done.

-Titan total done is more park than it child total done.
+Titan total done is more park than he child total done.

+Titan got Care, Time, and Love gain by SERA, regard less of he total done.

 Govern total done is not base on Interm.